 We currently classify all marketable investment securities as available-for-sale.
 We adjust the carrying value of our available-for-sale securities to fair market value and report the related temporary unrealized gains and losses as a separate component of "Accumulated other comprehensive income" within "Total stockholders' equity (deficit)," net of related deferred income tax.
 Declines in the fair market value of a marketable investment security which are estimated to be "other than temporary" are recognized in the condensed consolidated statement of operations, thus establishing a new cost basis for such investment.
 We evaluate our marketable investment securities portfolio on a quarterly basis to determine whether declines in the fair market value of these securities are other than temporary.
-This quarterly evaluation consists of reviewing, among other things, the fair market value of our marketable investment securities compared to the carrying amount, the historical volatility of the price of each security and any market and company specific factors related to each security.
+This quarterly evaluation consists of reviewing, among other things, the fair market value of our marketable investment security.
 Generally, absent specific factors to the contrary, declines in the fair market value of investments below cost basis for a period of less than six months are considered to be temporary.
 Declines in the fair market value of investments for a period of six to nine months are evaluated on a case by case basis to determine whether any company or market-specific factors exist which would indicate that such declines are other than temporary.
-Declines in the fair market value of investments below cost basis for greater than nine months are considered other than temporary and are recorded as charges to earnings, absent specific factors to the contrary.
+Declines in the fair market value of investments are considered other than temporary.
+Declines in the fair market value of investments are considered other than temporary.
+Declines in the fair market value of investments are considered other than temporary.
+Declines in the fair market value of investments are considered other than temporary.
+Declines in the fair market value of investments are considered other than temporary.
+Declines in the fair market value of investments are considered other than temporary.
+Declines in the fair market value of investments are considered other than temporary.
+Declines in the fair market value of investments are considered ot